-If a piston is installed, the pressure difference between the interior of the filter and the hydraulic motor chamber drives the particle remover toward the hydraulic piston.
 The piston depressurizes during the backwash cycle, and expels the volume of water from its chamber.
 This acts as a timer, gradually allowing the particle remover to drive the piston rod into the piston, assuring that the suction nozzles cover the entire surface of the fine screen.
 When the piston reaches the end of its stroke, the backwash cycle is complete, and the flush valve closes.
-Pressure inside the hydraulic motor chamber normalizes, and the piston pushes the particle remover back to its original position.
+Pressure inside the hydraulic motor chamber normalizes with the rest of the filter, and the piston pushes the particle remover back to its original position.

 After the piston and particle remover move back to their original positions, the filter returns to normal operation.
 During the entire backwash cycle, the main flow through the filter is never disrupted.
+The additional flow depends on the filter model and what valve is used.